-This app was often compared with Adobe Photoshop or Corel Paint Shop Pro due of the many diverse tools, functions and effects that it has to offer.
-You can use this program for a lot of tasks like photo editing and image composition.
-There are some plugins available which will add more effects and give you the ability to work with even more types of files.
+This app was often compared with Adobe Photoshop or Corel Paint Shop Pro thanks to its many diverse tools, functions, and effects.
+You can use this program for many tasks, like photo editing and image composition.
+Some plugins are available that add more effects and give you the ability to work with even more types of files.